Imagine this: you’re sound asleep and snoring away. While you’re busy fighting zombies in your dreams, a fire breaks out.

 Store Fuel Properly

 If you’re not cautious, the gas you stockpiled for your bug out vehicle may ignite and set your entire house on fire.
-You need to store it the right way, meaning at room temperature and separate from your residence (e.g., a shed or garage).
+You need to store it correctly, meaning at room temperature and separate from your residence (e.g., a shed or garage).

 Other fuels like propane and kerosene should be placed in proper containers and storage conditions, too.